craftsmancoding/query/README.md

 # Query

-Query offers a Snippet-interface for xPDO's getCollection method.
-This allows you to query *any* MODX database collection and format the output, including pagination.
+`Query` and its sister Snippet `queryResources` offer a Snippet-interface for xPDO's getCollection method.
+This allows you to query
+*any* MODX database collection and format the output, including pagination.
 Query can be used as a replacement for getResources: it offers more flexibility because it's not constrained to fetching only resources.
+`queryResources` is dedicated solely to querying on resources, and it helps you navigate the sometimes difficult task of filtering on template variables.

 <a href="https://www.youtube.com/watch?v=RaUHvJDTkYQ&feature=youtu.be" target="_blank"><img src="http://img.youtube.com/vi/RaUHvJDTkYQ/0.jpg"
 alt="Query Overview" width="480" height="360" border="10" /></a>